Sustainable Development Goal 12: Responsible consumption and production

 Since its launch in 2018, Canada has spearheaded the Ocean Plastics Charter.
 The Charter is the only global framework that asks government, business and organization signatories to take a resource-efficient lifecycle management approach to plastic waste.
 The Charter currently has almost 30 government and over 70 business and organization endorsees from around the globe.

-To advance the objectives of the Ocean Plastics Charter, Canada is delivering $100 million through key international partners such as the World Bank, the World Economic Forum, and the Incubator Network.
-This funding is delivered to:
+To advance the objectives of the Ocean Plastics Charter, Canada delivered $100 million through key international partners such as the World Bank and the World Economic Forum.
+This funding was delivered to:

 Canada works with the G7, G20, the Organisation for Economic Co-operation and Development (OECD), International Resource Panel, the International Maritime Organization (IMO) and other international stakeholders on issues related to resource efficiency and the circular economy.